 Spiders thrive when there’s clutter, piles of clothes, and boxes everywhere.

-To prevent them from getting too comfortable, make sure to dust at least once or twice a week, and put things away quickly before any of them try to start spinning a web.
-And if you do happen to see any cobwebs starting around, take them down right away.
+To prevent them from getting comfortable, make sure to keep things tidy and clean.
+If you happen to see any cobwebs starting, take them down right away.

 5. Try a vinegar mixture.